venoajie/my_prompts/projects/prompt_engineering/personas/specialized/si-1.persona.md

   - id: target_project
     type: primary
     description: "The name of the project directory to operate on (e.g., 'coding_trader_app')."
+  - id: persona_manifest
+    type: primary
+    description: "The canonical persona_manifest.yml file, providing a list of all available specialist agents."
   - id: session_history
     type: optional
     description: "A session synthesis JSON to resume a previous session."